 Registration and Approval

-The American Academy of Acupuncture and Oriental Medicine is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
+The American Academy of Health and Wellness is registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.

 Minnesota Licenses Requirement for Practice

 Minnesota requires that candidates pass the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) acupuncture examination in order to practice in the state.
 The Minnesota Board of Medical Practice is the licensing agency for practicing acupuncture in Minnesota.
-Graduates from the master’s degree programs at the American Academy of Acupuncture and Oriental Medicine, which are an accredited programs with the Accreditation Commission for Acupuncture and Oriental Medicine, are qualified to take the NCCAOM exams.
-AAAOM prepares its students for national certification by the NCCAOM.
+Graduates from the master’s degree programs at the American Academy of Health and Wellness, which are an accredited programs with the Accreditation Commission for Acupuncture and Oriental Medicine, are qualified to take the NCCAOM exams.
+AAHW prepares its students for national certification by the NCCAOM.

 Campus Safety Policies